 In addition, Plautz serves on the board of directors for the Shepherd University Foundation and the Old Opera House Theater Company in Charles Town.

 The Faculty Merit Foundation was created in 1984 to recognize and reward innovation and creativity among the faculties of West Virginia’s public and private colleges and universities.
-Finalists will be interviewed on January 23 and the winner will be announced April 12.
+Plautz was among the Teacher of the Year finalists who were honored during a banquet held in the Great Hall of the Culture Center in Charleston on April 12.

 Listen to the interview HERE.